agiliq/agiliq-jekyll/_posts/2018-04-12-upgrading-django-older-versions-to-django-latest-version.md

 layout: post
 comments: true
 title:  "Upgrading django apps from older versions to latest Django version"
+description: "Upgrading to the newer version might be a complex process.
+But, It's always recommended to upgrade the Django applications to newer versions."
+keywords: "django upgrade, django old vertion to new version"
 date:   2018-04-12
 categories: [python, django, version-upgrade]
 author: Anjaneyulu